VolmerES/ft_printf/README.md

 I’m 42Network student at 42Madrid(Spain)

-You I track my progress through the common core at:
+You can track my progress through the common core at:

 More about: